 3. Can I use my phone as a mobile hotspot?

-Some carriers may enable you to use your cell phone as a mobile hotspot (or you can simply purchase a physical mobile hotspot from the carrier).
+Some carriers may enable you to use your cell phone as a mobile hotspot (or you can simply purchase a physical mobile hotspot).
 This option will allow you to share data from your cell phone with your tablet on the go.
-You may hear this referred to as a "mobile broadband plan", although it doesn't offer true broadband speed (25Mbps).

 Related: Learn more with our buyer's guide to mobile hotspots.